 Koessler Academic Center

-The Carr Memorial Library at Canisius High School upholds the school's philosophy and goals for academic excellence.
-It is devoted to providing a rich learning environment equipped with essential resources and personnel to serve the information needs of the Canisius learning community.
+The library at Canisius is a modern learning commons equipped with resources to serve the information needs of the Canisius community.

 A full-time library media specialist is available to help students Monday through Friday, from 7:30 am until 4:00 pm, and qualified teachers cover the room from 4:00 pm until 4:45 during regular school days.
 The library is for quiet study and students are expected to comport themselves appropriately in the library.

 Regular library hours are 7:30 am to 4:45 pm on normal school days.
 The library space serves the community in various ways so occasionally the library will be closed to students.

 - General collection books circulate for 2 weeks.
 At the due date, a book can be renewed for an additional 2 weeks, if no one else has requested it.

 - Reference material does not circulate.
 If you need to borrow a book overnight, please check with the librarian.